Wholesale Available

 Spice Returns, Cocoa Lingers

-Red pepper returns in the final stretch, warmer than the black pepper that opened things up.
-Cocoa stays in the background — doing quiet work, keeping the spice from tipping into harshness.
-Strength climbs a notch.
-By the end I'd call it medium-full, but it never pushed past comfortable.
+Red pepper returns in the final stretch, warmer than the black pepper up front.
+Cocoa stays in the background, keeping the spice from tipping into harshness.
+Strength climbs to medium-full but never pushes past comfortable.

 Reviewer verdict